John-Willikers/RustCircuitBoss/README.md

 # Rust Circuit Boss
 > An Oxide plugin that converts Digital Logic Sim Diagrams to Circuitry Inside Rust.

 This plugin comes in two parts.
-First you have the C# Plugins that are installed on your [Oxide Server](https://umod.org/documentation/getting-started).
+First you have the C# Plugins that are installed on your [Oxide Server](https://umod.org/documentation/getting-started), and a Digital Logic Sim project that comes with all the vanilla rust components built in the sim with them properly binded in the Plugin.

+## How to Install
 This is achieved by copying the contents of this repo's plugins folder into your plugins folder on your oxide server.
 `<rust_server_data_dir>/oxide/plugins/*.cs`